 Designing for a kid in Ghana isn’t the same as designing for a kid in the Bay Area.
 We kept iterating with empathy and clarity as our north stars.

 As our year came to a close, we documented every component, screen, and interaction for the next cohort of designers and developers.
-We also created a starter guide for onboarding, built out dev-ready files in Figma, and ensured alignment with engineering.
+We also built out developer-ready Figma files, wrote a starter guide for onboarding, and ensured seamless alignment with engineering so the project could continue to evolve smoothly.

 I'm very grateful to have collaborated with a mission-driven team and advisors who trusted us to bring this work to life!
 This project pushed us to get scrappy, stay collaborative, and never lose sight of the real-world stakes behind our interface.